TabithaChelagat/Market_Research_Analysis/README.md

 Data formatting

-In the dataset, this columns had stored respondent responses as either "INCLUDED" or "NOT_INCLUDED".
+In the dataset, these columns had stored respondent responses as either "INCLUDED" or "NOT_INCLUDED".

 ![image](https://github.com/user-attachments/assets/dff3e34c-2eee-4e75-a7f2-5c00a3b61ef7)